-Everybody has seen THE GUY who would rather die than bench press less than his training partners.
-Most bodybuilders may be friends on the surface, but secretly everybody wants to be the best.
-When you sacrifice form for weight on the bar, you are essentially developing fake strength.
-You are training your ego, not your muscles.
+Everybody has seen the guy who would rather die than bench press less than his training partners.
+When you sacrifice form for weight on the bar, you are essentially developing fake strength and training your ego, not your muscles.

-It would be naive to ignore the indisputable fact that everybody goes to the gym in order to improve ‘da’ physique.
+It would be naive to ignore the indisputable fact that everybody goes to the gym to improve his/hers physique.
 If this was not the case, there would be no mirrors in the gym.
 You don’t need mirrors to perform the exercises correctly.
 When was the last time you needed a mirror while running?
 Do you see professional sprinters train with mirrors around them?
-The mirrors in the gyms are only useful for posing which is in reality still ego training.
+The mirrors in the gyms are only useful for posing.

-The advise of NattyOrNot.com is to quit lifting with your ego and finally make some real progress.
-This does not mean that you shouldn’t push yourself, but do it without pressuring or hating yourself.
-It takes greater strength to do things right, than to do make everyone around you happy.
-In the beginning it will be hard on your mentality, but you cannot avoid the lesson, only postpone it.
+The advice of NattyOrNot.com is to quit lifting with your ego and finally make some real progress.
+This does not mean that you shouldn’t work hard, but do it without pressuring or hating yourself.